ace-dent/gbc-hw/README.md

 # gbc-hw

-Game Boy Color - Hardware
+A collection of information on the Game Boy Color (CGB) hardware.

 ## Acknowledgements